Last Updated: May 11, 2026

 What are the generic sources for dapagliflozin; saxagliptin hydrochloride and what is the scope of freedom to operate?

-Dapagliflozin; saxagliptin hydrochloride is the generic ingredient in one branded drug marketed by Astrazeneca Ab and is included in one NDA.
+Dapagliflozin; saxagliptin hydrochloride is the generic ingredient in two branded drugs marketed by MSN, Torrent, and Astrazeneca Ab, and is included in three NDAs.
 There are six patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Dapagliflozin; saxagliptin hydrochloride has two hundred and fifty-six patent family members in forty-eight countries.